Saelyria/Braid/TableauExample/Sample 1 - Accounts/README.md

     represents so we can show a view controller with details for that account.
 Tableau lets us do with by associating a generic 'model' type to our cells using the `bind(cellType:models:mapToViewModelsWith:)` method.

-    In this chain, we associate `Account` instances to the cells by passing an observable array of `Account` objects to the `models` argument.
+    In this chain, we associate `Account` instances to the cells by passing an observable dictionary of `Account` objects to the `models` argument.
+The keys on this dictionary are `Section` instances, with the values being arrays of models that the cells are dequeued for.
 We'd still like our cells to be setup with view models so we don't need to include an `onDequeue` call on our chain, so we also supply a closure that will map a given account into a `TitleDetailTableViewCell.ViewModel`.
 Setting up the chain with this method means that whenever the `self.accountsForSections` observable fires, the binder will map the resulting dictionary of `Accounts` arrays into view models for the cells in the appropriate sections.